apache/jena-site/content/documentation/fuseki2/data-access-control.md

 ## Jetty Configuration {#jetty-configuration}

-For authentication configuration not covered by Fuseki configuration, the deployed server can be run using a Jetty comnfiguration.
+For authentication configuration not covered by Fuseki configuration, the deployed server can be run using a Jetty configuration.

 Server command line: <tt>--jetty=<i>jetty.xml</i></tt>.